 The first interesting detail is a segment called __INIT_STUB with code execution permissions (that’s why I recommend you to always give a look at the headers).
 This is unusual and you understand why if you look at the entrypoint, 0x0000409c – it’s located inside that segment.

 It was fun to reverse the dropper – some of the tricks are described at my presentation slides!

 System calls are executed via the classic interrupt 80 call.
 There’s no obfuscation of the call being made so it’s a matter of cross referencing with XNU syscall list (available at xnu_source/bsd/kern/syscall.h).
-A small example right at the beginning, here a bogus handler is being set for SIGSEV (to avoid core dumps?).
+A small example right at the beginning, in this case a bogus handler is being set for SIGSEV (to avoid core dumps?).